ga4gh/gks-common/schema/core-im/def/Contribution.rst

    *  - activityType
       - `Coding </ga4gh/schema/gks-common/1.x/data-types/json/Coding>`_
       - 0..1
-      - The type of activity performed or role realized in making the contribution.
-MAY use terms from the Contributor Role Ontology (https://www.ebi.ac.uk/ols4/ontologies/cro), e.g. 'author role', 'evaluator role', 'data collection role'.
+      - The specific type of activity performed or role played by an agent in making the contribution (e.g. for a publication, agents may contribute as a primary author, editor, figure designer, data generator, etc. .
+Values of this property may be framed as activities or as contribution roles (e.g. using terms from the Contribution Role Ontology (CRO).)